-Short Bytes : After rolling out the Windows 10 upgrade process, Microsoft has released Windows 10 ISO files.
-If you don’t want go through the regular upgrade process, you can use these Windows 10 ISO images to upgrade your genuine Windows 7 and 8 PCs.
-This Microsoft Media Creation Tool could also be used to create bootable media for clean install after the upgrade.
+Short Bytes: After rolling out the Windows 10 upgrade, Microsoft has released Windows 10 ISO files.
+If you don’t want to go through the regular upgrade process, you can use these Windows 10 ISO images to upgrade your genuine Windows 7 and 8 PCs.
+This Microsoft Media Creation Tool could also be used to create bootable media for a clean install of the Windows 10 upgrade.

 How to Install Windows 10 Without Windows Update Right Now, Using Microsoft’s Tool

 Before you decide to move ahead with the process, there are some things that need to be taken care of.
-As usual, you need sufficient disk space in your system drive, and your PC must be having an active internet connection to download the setup files.
+As usual, you need sufficient disk space on your system drive, and your PC must be having an active internet connection to download the ISO files.

 Note: Your PC must be running genuine and activated Windows 7 or Windows 8.
 This media creation tool also works if you are running some older preview build of Windows 10 Preview upgraded from genuine Windows 7 or 8.